harrisjose/gitcheat/README.md

 # Git Cheat Sheet

-Command line app that summarizes commonly used Git commands for quick reference.
+Command line utility that summarizes commonly used Git commands for quick reference.
 Based on [Git Cheat Sheet by GitHub](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf).

 Tested on Linux.
 Bug fixes and contributions to make this better are welcome.